-One of the obligations of the trucking company or “motor carrier” is to ensure that the truck drivers are properly trained.
+The Federal Motor Carrier Safety Regulations were enacted to protect the public and help ensure that truck drivers on the road are as safe as possible.
+One of the obligations for the trucking company or “motor carrier” is to ensure that the truck drivers are properly trained.
 Texas has adopted the Federal Safety Regulations.

 Ongoing training of truck drivers is helpful to the company not only to comply with the obligations under the law but also to reduce claims against the company and keep the commercial truck driver’s insurance policies as low as possible.

 Many large trucking companies maintain safety departments charged with the responsibility for ongoing safety training of their drivers.
-Other companies hire outside consultants to provide safety training to ensure their fleet is driven by drivers aware of the safety rules and obligations to which they are subject.
+Other companies hire outside consultants to provide safety training to ensure their fleet is driven by drivers who are aware of the safety rules and obligations to which they are subject.

 Frequently, it is not until an accident occurs and people are seriously injured or killed that the lack of safety training of the truck driver comes to light.
 This usually is discovered by one of the best truck accident attorneys.By then, it is too late.